 Why did you choose the Vectra/Opal technology for your study?

 Given that molecular techniques detect transcripts from several cell types which are used to characterize molecular profiles of rejection type (cellular or humoral rejection) or a profile of no-rejection, it is mandatory to link these molecular profile to cells visible in a cardiac biopsy under the microscope.
 This can be done under the condition that cells can be detected by a sensitive labeling technique, allowing the characterization of several cell types at a time on the same tissue section.
 Opal technology met the need in our experiments to perform labeling of T-lymphocytes, macrophages, NK cells and endothelial cells.
 Image acquisition and analysis with Vectra and the InForm program, respectively, allowed us to obtain reliable quantitative data from a large volume of images and to characterize the cellular profiles of immune cells depending on rejection status.
 We were thus able to link our immune cell profiles to the transcript profiles obtained in our laboratory.

 Interested in learning more about multiplex immunofluorescence for allograft transplantation research?
-Sign up for our live webinar on Jun 22nd to hear Dr. Patrick Bruneval and Dr. Marion Rabant discuss how multiplex immunofluorescence can advance our understanding of rejection processes.
+View this on-demand webinar to hear Dr. Patrick Bruneval and Dr. Marion Rabant discuss how multiplex immunofluorescence can advance our understanding of rejection processes.